romilly/start-apl/manuscript/Chapter1.md

 I> The APL symbol for a comment is `⍝` - often called _lamp_ because it's intended to _illuminate_ your code.

-Whenever the APl interpreter encounters a comment it ignores the rest of that line.
+Whenever the APL interpreter encounters a comment it ignores the rest of that line.
 You'll find two styles of comment widely used in APL code.

 1. A stand-alone comment starts with a lamp symbol.
 That means that nothing